ninenines/cowboy/README.md

 protocol you want.
 The only downside is that if it's not HTTP, you'll probably have to write the protocol handler yourself.

-The only exported function a protocol handler needs is the start_link/3 function, with arguments Socket, Transport and Opts.
+The only exported function a protocol handler needs is the start_link/4 function, with arguments ListenerPid, Socket, Transport and Opts.
+ListenerPid is the pid to the listener's gen_server, managing the connections.
 Socket is of course the client socket; Transport is the module name of the chosen transport handler and Opts is protocol options defined when starting the listener.

+After initializing your protocol, it is recommended to wait to receive a message containing the atom 'shoot', as it will ensure Cowboy has been able to fully initialize the socket.
 Anything you do past this point is up to you!

 You should definitely look at the cowboy_http_protocol module for a great example of fast request handling if you need to.
 Otherwise it's probably